 Here’s what operators should look for (and avoid) when evaluating PMS platforms in 2026.

-You’re evaluating a PMS in 2026 because:
+You’re evaluating moving to a new a PMS in 2026 because:

 Tenant acquisition no longer depends solely on marketing and paid ads.
 A huge part of conversion happens inside the PMS — from how quickly leads get a response to how simple the online move-in experience feels.
 The system powering your operation directly affects whether a renter completes the process or drops off along the way.